 Play with Bubble Wrap

-My son loves playing with bubble wrap, and these wraps offer endless hours of play with its unique texture, which is great for tactile play and is oddly satisfying, too.
+My son loves playing with bubble wrap, and these wraps offer endless hours of play with their unique texture, which is great for tactile play and is oddly satisfying, too.

 You can save the bubble wrap from your next order packaging and let your kids engage in tactile play – pop the visible bubbles in the wrap and explore the squishy texture it has.